• Skip to primary navigation

 Did you make this recipe?
 I'd love to hear about it!
 Please comment and leave a 5-star🌟 rating below.
 You can also follow us on Instagram, Facebook, Pinterest or subscribe to our newsletter to get a free e-Cookbook!

-Easy Lavash Bread Recipe
+Lavash Bread

 This lavash bread recipe is easy, reliable and made with simple ingredients.
 Lavash is soft and perfect for wraps and sandwiches.
 Learn how to make lavash at home with this how-to tutorial.

-Rising Time 40 mins
+Rising Time: 40 minutes

-Servings 20
+Servings: 20

 Ingredients

-• ¾ cup warm water
+• 3/4 cup warm water

-• ¾ cup warm milk
+• 3/4 cup warm milk

-• ½ tablespoon granulated sugar
+• 1/2 tbsp granulated sugar

-• 1 teaspoon salt
+• 1 tsp salt

-• 1 tablespoon instant yeast
+• 1 tbsp instant yeast

-• 3 ½ cup all purpose flour plus more for dusting the surface
+• 3 1/2 cup all purpose flour, plus more for dusting the surface

 Instructions